Facebook Advertising, VS. Google AdWords

 Last week Burkan Bur and I taught a class at UCSD on social media and SEO and online advertising.
-What was interesting was that during the online advertising session the class really latched on to the benefits of Facebook ads.
-And to be honest, they are absolutely right to do so.
+What was interesting was that during the online advertising session, the course latched on to the benefits of Facebook ads.
+And to be honest, they are right to do so.

-Social media advertising is growing much like search did in the early 200’s.
+Social media advertising is growing, much like the search did in the early 200’s.
 Google has been a leader in the online advertising space for some time now.
-They offer display ads, text ads, video ads and mobile ads.
+They offer display ads, text ads, video ads, and mobile ads.
 They offer ads on the display network, in search listings, on YouTube, in Gmail, in RSS feeds, let’s just say they have had online advertising by the throat.
 But now they are being challenged by a real player, Facebook.

 The ability to target this specific demographic information is getting online advertisers everywhere excited, especially now that many of them have tried it and seen the results.
-With Facebook you can hit the exact age, the sex, the precise interest, you can decide if you want to target users already connect to a page and can even decide what relationship status you would like to market to.
-Moreover, you can choose education level and work place.
-Workplace is particularly fascinating.
-Looking to secure a new account at a particular company?
+With Facebook, you can hit the exact age, the sex, the precise interest, you can decide if you want to target users already connect to a page and can even determine what relationship status you would like to market to.
+Moreover, you can choose the education level and the workplace.
+The workplace is particularly fascinating.
+Are you looking to secure a new account at a particular company?
 Showing them an ad on Facebook might be a good idea.

-Long story short, you can select demographic information for the Google Display Network, but it works a little different than Facebook.
-In Google, you can select a demographic group.
+Long story short, you can select demographic information for the Google Display Network, but it works a little differently than Facebook.
+In Google, you can choose a demographic group.
 This would be an audience that shares certain similar qualities.
 You can make this selection through the Google AdWords Placement Tool.

 According to Google, “With the AdWords Placement Tool, you can pick your preferences in up to three different demographic categories.
 The system will analyze your preferences and create a list of available Google Network sites that are popular with that audience.
 If you select multiple demographics, the AdWords system will look for sites that match all of your preferences.
 For instance, you might ask the Placement Tool to look for sites popular with users who have children, or for sites popular with men earning a high income.
 The Placement Tool will then return a list of sites whose audience tends to match those demographic descriptions.”

 It should be noted that Google and Facebook have very similar location targeting systems.
-Basically, if you search on Google domain such as www.Google.fr you will see ads for France.
-However, if a user searches Google.com they will see ads based on the search term (example if a location is used), the physical location (IP Address) and Google Search personalization (blocked sites, location specification, etc.)
+If you search on Google domain such as www.Google.fr, you will see ads for France.
+However, if a user searches Google.com, they will see ads based on the search term (example if a location is used), the physical location (IP Address) and Google Search personalization (blocked sites, location specification, etc.)

-According to Facebook, they target location in a similar manner.
+According to Facebook, they similarly target location.
 “Facebook determines the location of a user based on IP (Internet Protocol) addresses, which can help identify the country or city where a user is physically located.
 If a user has listed a current address on their profile, they may see ads targeted to that location, regardless of where they are currently located.
 Ads are not targeted to a user’s geographic networks or any other information.”